KxSystems/docs/docs/ml/automl/userguide/index.md

 At the highest level this repository allows for two primary callable functions:

 1. `.automl.run` = Run the automated machine learning pipeline on user defined data and target
-2. `.automl.new` = Using a previously fit model and set of instructions derived from 1 above, predict the target value for new tabular data
+2. `.automl.new` = Using a previously fit model and set of instructions derived from 1 above, return predicted values for new tabular data

 Both of these functions are modifiable by a user to suit specific use cases and have been designed where possible to cover a wide range of functional options and to be extensible to a users needs.
 Details regarding all available modifications which can be made are outlined in the advanced section [here](../adv/params).

 The following examples and function descriptions outline the most basic implementations of each of the above functions for each of the use cases to which this platform can currently be applied.
-Namely non time series specific machine learning examples and implementations making use of the FRESH algorithm outlined [here](../../toolkit/fresh)
+Namely non time series specific machine learning examples and implementations making use of the FRESH algorithm outlined in detail [here](../../toolkit/fresh)

 ## `.automl.run`